 Jean Won moved to Chicago in 2004, where she studied law at Northwestern Law School.
 She received her JD in 2006 and as a Litigation Associate and Associate at two separate firms.
 Jean returned to California and now holds the position of Staff Counsel for the State Compensation Insurance Fund in Riverside.

-Fernando Cazares is working for the City of San Jose as the Community Coordinator for Volunteer Management.
+Fernando Cazares is currently working with the Natural Resources Defense Council in DC.
+Before that he worked as a staffperson for Cong.
+Mike Honda and was a field coordinator for the Obama campaign in Nevada in 2012.
 He previously had a management fellowship in which he worked for the city, focusing on issues of housing, homelessness, and redevelopment.
 Fernando also runs the City of San José community gardens program.
 They have 18 operating gardens encompassing nearly 30 acres and 950 gardeners.
 One of the areas Fernando is most interested in is the linkage of the program with efforts to provide healthy local organic produce and fruits to schools and food organizations (second harvest).
 He received his Master’s from Princeton University's Woodrow Wilson School of Public Affairs.
 While in graduate school, he was awarded a fellowship from the National Congress for Community Economic Development to participate in a summer leadership program.
 Prior to attending grad school, Fernando participated in the Coro Fellows program in Los Angeles, Strauss Fellowship, and PPIA Fellowship program, and managed a grassroots campaign to pass a school bond issue in Santa Clarita.
+(Spring 2014)

-Carmen Chu continues to serve on the Board of Supervisors for the City and County of San Francisco.
-She is the chair of the Budget and Finance Committee and a member of the County Transportation Authority (SFCTA), Health Service Systems Board, and the Association of Bay Area Governments (ABAG) among other committees.
-Prior to joining the Board of Supervisors, Supervisor Chu worked to improve the lives of San Francisco residents through her tenure at the Mayor’s Office of public Policy and Finance.
+Assessor-Recorder Carmen Chu was appointed by Mayor Edwin M. Lee in San Francisco on February 27, 2013.
+She has served on the Board of Supervisors for the City and County of San Francisco from 2007-2012 and was the chair of the Budget and Finance Committee and a member of the County Transportation Authority (SFCTA), Health Service Systems Board, and the Association of Bay Area Governments (ABAG) among other committees.
+Prior to joining the Board of Supervisors, Chu worked to improve the lives of San Francisco residents through her tenure at the Mayor’s Office of public Policy and Finance.
 In May 2003, she received her Masters of Public Policy from UC Berkeley.
 Previously, she worked in the Mayor of San Francisco's Office of Public Policy and Finance as a Budget Analyst, worked for Public Financial Management group, and was a legislative analyst intern for Office of the Legislative Analyst-San Francisco Board of Supervisors and the account coordinator/strategic planning assistant for IW Group, Inc. Carmen participated in the Sagner Fellowship (20th Century Fund), IIMCR Program (Institute for International Mediation and Conflict Resolution), and PPIA (Public Policy and International Affairs Fellow through AED).
+(Spring 2014)